-I’m pleased to welcome Megan Wild as my guest Connection Messenger* this week.
+I’m pleased to welcome Megan Wild as my guest blogger this week.
 I’ve written so much about the joy of connecting with nature outdoors, but I thought Megan’s approach to bringing nature indoors and incorporating plants into our décor was worth sharing.
 I love that she included links to studies that support the reasons we might actually be happier and healthier when we surround ourselves with natural beauty, even indoors.
 Feng Shui may seem complicated or “woo-woo” to some, but who can argue with scientific research?

 Who doesn’t want to be happier and healthier?

 These are a few of the things that might put a smile on your face, but another often overlooked source of happiness is the space in which you live and the way you decorate that space.
 If your apartment or house is not as warm and inviting as you’d like, consider this: stark walls, simple furniture, and a lack of personality make you feel “meh” as soon as you wake up and start your day.

 Take charge of your space’s décor and give it a look that’s almost entirely inspired by nature!
 We already know that time spent outdoors can improve our mood, so bring it inside and reap the benefits year round.
 Natural décor can include anything from branches, moss, and tabletop fountains to fresh flowers and potted houseplants, but for this post, I’ll focus on houseplants.